Amitpatel-29/Amitpatel-29/README.md

 - 👋 Hi, I’m @Amitpatel-29
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on predictive model building
-- 📫 How to reach me ...
+- 📫 Reach me thorugh amitpatelfass@gmail.com
-- 😄 Pronouns: ...
+- 😄 He/him/his
-- ⚡ Fun fact: ...

 <!---
 Amitpatel-29/Amitpatel-29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.